BVCA unites the investment community and promotes the entrepreneurship in Bulgaria.

 The Bulgarian Private Equity & Venture Capital Association (BVCA) held its next BVCA on Tour in Berlin, in partnership with the Representation of the European Commission in Bulgaria.
 The event gathered 150 people to discuss entrepreneurship and venture capital (VC) investment across Bulgaria and Germany.

-Success stories from Bulgaria were presented at the event by some of the most outstanding start-ups and growing local companies, as well as by successful Bulgarian entrepreneurs who are operating on the German market.
-Another panel discussion was dedicated to the VC fund managers from Bulgaria, who invested in those companies – not only capital, but also expertise, key contacts and know-how.
+Success stories from some of the most outstanding start-ups and growing companies from Bulgaria were among the panellists, as well as successful Bulgarian entrepreneurs who are operating on the German market.
+Another panel discussion was dedicated to the VC fund managers who invested in those companies – not only capital, but also expertise, key contacts and know-how.

 Partners of Bulgarian-based VCs from PostScriptum Ventures, BlackPeak Capital, LAUNCHub Ventures and NEVEQ Capital Partners were the participants in the second panel.
 They shared what are they looking for in a company when deciding to support it, as well as presented some of the regional success stories within their portfolios.
 The representative from the European Investment Fund shed a light into the creation of the ecosystem in Bulgaria and that more funding is expected in the coming years, in support of SMEs in Bulgaria.
 Endeavor Bulgaria‘s Managing Director stressed on their role in bridging entrepreneurs with investors and mentors.
 The BVCA members concluded the discussion by sharing examples of how the Bulgarian diaspora around the world is engaging with the local ecosystem – by becoming mentors, angel investors, or starting their businesses in the country – and invited the audience to get in touch with them and with BVCA.